Close

 Achievements:

-• A core group of volunteers regularly meet to help with various woodland management activities and learn traditional skills.
+• A core group of volunteers regularly met to help with various woodland management activities and learn traditional skills.

 • Through dedication, and a newly-found passion, the community has become increasingly proud of their heritage and landscapes.